Sepandi/LittleTale/README.md

 # LittleTale
-Game Maded with Pygame/Python | Dungeons Crawler Like Game
+a Game Made with Pygame/Python | Dungeons Crawler Like Game
 ______________________

 -Kill The Zombies